LSeixas98/LSeixas98/README.md

 I'm a software developer from Brazil, studying technology for over **12 years**, with extensive experience in both front-end and back-end development, as well as documentation and prototyping of solutions.
 Throughout my career, I've built, managed, documented, and prototyped dozens of **e-commerce, educational, and administrative systems**, impacting thousands of users—including solutions used by more than **1.5 million** students in Paraná’s public education network.

+I truly care about how things are built, not just in code, but in concept.
+Design, to me, means shaping systems with clarity, purpose, and long-term thinking.
+I value well-structured logic, meaningful interfaces, and software that makes sense before a single line is written.

 I'm also beginning my journey into the world of **Artificial Intelligence and Machine Learning**.
 My primary focus is on understanding the fundamentals of data processing, model building, and experimentation.
 I'm passionate about applying my strong programming background to real-world challenges through hands-on projects, competitions, and open-source collaborations.

 ---